A Journey Towards Mastery…

 Apprentices are assigned projects in the course of their study at the Atelier.
 The assignments are specifically designed with the Old Master Tradition in mind as they learn to complete long term drawings and oil paintings.
 These tasks get progressively more challenging as artists build on a solid foundation, thoroughly learning the elements that create great art.

 Portrait and Figure Long Poses as well as Bargue, Cast and Old Master Copy assignments are expected to be completed with the utmost diligence and excellence each month.
-Artist are learning to communicate through a visual language in much the same way as Masters such as Michaelangelo, Leonardo, Carravaggio, and Rembrandt practiced.
+Artists are learning to communicate through a visual language in much the same way as Masters such as Michaelangelo, Leonardo, Carravaggio, and Rembrandt practiced.
 In these lessons, attention is given to the practice and science of both drawing and painting.
 Artists learn all the pertinent technical matters involved in crafting a traditional work of art.

 Study at Southern Atelier Full Time